 Some say that treatment with progesterone after the first pill (mifepristone) is no more effective than just letting nature take its course, and that excess progesterone can be unsafe.
 Others show that it is more effective and is indeed safe to use progesterone after mifepristone.
 So, what is the truth on the subject?
 Is there enough research or backing to say what works and is safe?

 The American Association of Pro-Life Obstetricians and Gynecologists (AAPLOG) believes that the procedure is safe and significantly more effective than “seeing what happens” without the second medication, misoprostol.

 If you are on this page because you have taken mifepristone and are now second-guessing your decision, please continue reading and contact the Abortion Pill Reversal Helpline, 1-877-558-0333 for more information and a provider near you who can help.

 What is a medical abortion?

 There are two medications used during a typical medical abortion.
 The first is mifepristone (also called the abortion pill, RU-486, or Mifeprex).
-About 2 days after this is taken, the second round of medication is given, called misoprostol.
+About two days after this is taken, the second round of medication is given, called misoprostol.
 This causes the contractions, the fetus and placenta are expelled, and the abortion is completed.